Turkey turns to the organization of the Euro football after the final of the Champions League - ExBulletin

 Istanbul Airport opened in 2018 and is ranked among the top 10 in the world by some metrics.
 Air travel would be necessary for teams and fans when a host city, Trabzon, is more than 1,000 kilometers (650 miles) east of Istanbul.

-The Atatrk Olympic Stadium, which has been renovated in recent years to accommodate nearly 72,000 spectators, is set for further upgrades.
-The homes of Istanbul’s famous clubs Galatasaray and Fenerbahce are also included in the bid plan for 10 mostly state-owned stadiums.
+The Atatrk Olympic Stadium, which has been renovated in recent years to accommodate nearly 72,000 spectators, is set to undergo further improvements.
+The homes of famous Istanbul clubs Galatasaray and Fenerbahce are also in the bid plan for 10 mostly state-owned stadiums.

 Turkey’s rival bids have stadiums almost 50 years old, if not 100.
 We already have them in a brand new style, Bykeki said.
 A European Championship in Turkey can bring us great value and we can contribute to European football.